chrispalmeri/lch-color-palette/README.md

 https://chrispalmeri.github.io/lch-color-palette/

-## notes

-used to have a bug I think, roughly lightness -1, so colors will not match exactly to old version, but should look similar visually, other than 1% brighter overall

 ## to do

-  * some kind of css color names matchup
   * use request animation frame
   * you might not _need_ to be using a worker anymore
   * horizontal swatch layout, with gaps, vertically scrollable?